Version 1.4, October 2014

 - the headings under which information will be published

-- how the IPS entry will be notified on the agency website (for example, by using the IPS icon recommended by the Information Commissioner in Guidance for Agency Websites: ‘Access to information’ Web Page)
+- how the IPS entry will be identified on the agency website (for example, by using the IPS icon recommended by the Information Commissioner on the agency homepage or ‘Access to information’ page as described in the Guidance for agency websites: ‘Access to information’ webpage available at www.oaic.gov.au)

 - whether a sitemap and search function will be provided